DouglasOrr/DouglasOrr.github.io/src/2025-04-hash-textures/article.md

-title: Procedural Textures with Hash Functions
+title: Procedural textures with hash functions
 keywords: graphics,maths,hash-functions
 image: img/preview.png
 description: A visual exploration of a family of 2D hash functions for procedural texturing, where a simple quadratic equation produces amazing variety as the parameters are varied.